 Monday, 28 May, 2018

-Spring is often synonymous with joy: the sun is back, the days are longer.
-But for riders, this season can quickly turn into a nightmare.
+Spring is often synonymous with joy: the sun is back and the days are longer.
+But for riders, the season can quickly turn into a nightmare.
 Insects, dermatitis, laminitis...
-How to avoid them?
+How can they be avoided?

-Seaver gives you its tips and tricks to manage your horse during spring.
+Seaver gives you its tips and tricks for managing your horse during spring.

 Insects are a real nuisance for horses at this time of year.
 For some horses, all those insects that will be around them will be a source of stress.
 But the problem doesn't stop there.
 Insects can also cause post-bite itching, transmit diseases, or cause superinfections...